wavestoweather/AD_Sensitivity_Analysis/README.md

 ```
 cmake .. -DNETCDF_INCLUDE_DIR=<path/to/netcdf/include/> -DCODIPACK_INCLUDEDIR=<path/to/codipack/include/> -DHDF5_DIR=<path/to/hdf5/> -DCMAKE_BUILD_TYPE=release
 ```
+You may change the target for timing the microphysics with `-DTARGET=timing` if you wish to check the penalty cost of executing AD at every time step for varying amounts of model state variables and model parameters.

 You can add `-DCOMPRESS_OUTPUT:BOOL=ON` to write compressed output with zlib.
 You need for this HDF5 v1.10.2 or higher.
 Compression is only supported for sensitivity analysis but not for ensemble simulations at the moment.

 Running a simulation